What you will do

 Kim will also introduce the technique of 'reduction' printing, where the same block is used, yet more of the design is cut away between prints & new layers of colours are added.
 We can also explore some chine colle methods, using colourful tissue collage layers & printing over the top!

-Why not consider something with a festive theme that could be made into your own cards later!
+Why not consider something with an Easter theme that could be made into your own cards later!

 Most of the printmaking will be done by hand, however the studio is equipped with a beautifully new A2+ printmaking press made by a company based in Ironbridge and you are welcome to have a go!